Dr Lora Forsythe

 Lead Researcher, McKnight Foundation, Beliefs and taboos of bambara groundnut (2012), Malawi.
 Study on the beliefs and taboos of bambara groundnut and gender issues in Malawi to inform bambara value chain project interventions in Southern Africa, including the collection of data on the uses of bambara, local recipes, and developing a community engagement strategy.

 Project leader, Concern Worldwide, Farming for Impact (2011), Rwanda.
 Project leader and led researcher on a study on promising practices supporting resource-poor and vulnerable smallholder farmers to improve food security and reduce poverty in Rwanda.
 Resulting in publication and a presentation in UK parliament.

-Project leader, DfID, Women's Participation in Higher Education for SCARDA (2010-2011).
+Project leader, FCDO, Women's Participation in Higher Education for SCARDA (2010-2011).
 Work for Strengthening Capacity for Agricultural Research and Development in Africa (SCARDA) also included a gender and diversity mainstreaming review of project activities.

 - Forsythe, L., Posthumus, H. and Martin, A. (2016) A crop of one's own?
 Women's experiences of cassava commercialization in Nigeria and Malawi.
 Journal of Gender, Agriculture and Food Security, 1 (2):2. pp. 110-128.
 ISSN 2413-922X (Online)

-- Forsythe, L., A.M.
-Martin, and H. Posthumus (2015) Cassava market development: a path to women's empowerment or business as usual?
+- Forsythe, L., Martin, A.M. and Posthumus, H. (2015) Cassava market development: a path to women's empowerment or business as usual?
 Food Chain, 5 (1-2). pp. 11-27.
 ISSN 2046-1879 (Print), 2046-1887 (Online) (doi:10.3362/2046-1887.2015.003)